How beauty-obsessed are you?

 A Step-by-Step Guide on How to Apply Your Makeup Like the Pros

-If you’ve watched a makeup tutorial on YouTube or followed a beauty hack on TikTok, you’re not alone if the step-by-steps seemed ultra-complicated.
+If you’ve watched a full-face makeup tutorial on YouTube or followed a beauty hack on TikTok, you’re not alone if the step-by-step instructions seemed ultra-complicated or like they’re missing some crucial information.
 What happened to going over the basics for beginners?
-Now, it’s all about the most epic wings, eyelid embellishments, and negative-space eyeliner.
+As much as we all love the most epic wings eyelid embellishments, and negative-space eyeliner, we still have some questions about how to apply makeup.

-If you have a bathroom drawer full of makeup products and want to know how to apply that makeup like an absolute pro, keep reading because this step by step guide is for you.
+If you have a bathroom drawer full of makeup products and want to know how to apply that makeup so it looks just as good as the glam all over your feed?
+Keep reading because this step-by-step guide (complete with product recommendations) is just what you’ve been looking for.

 About the Experts: